173rd (3/1st London) Brigade: Disbandment

-World War II
+Second World War

 Second Line TF units and formations were not reformed after the war.
-However, the 58th Division and the 173rd Brigade were used during World War II for 'phantom formations' as part of Operation Fortitude.
+However, the 58th Division and the 173rd Brigade were used during the Second World War for 'phantom formations' as part of Operation Fortitude.
 They were chosen on the basis of Ultra reports that showed the Germans believed a 58th Infantry Division existed in the vicinity of Windsor.
 This misidentification was then supported by simulated radio traffic and by fictitious reports from double agents working for the British Security Service, MI5.

 As part of Fourth Army's II Corps, the 'division' took the role of a mountain trained assault formation in 'Fortitude North' (HQ: Aberlour) and the role of follow up unit in 'Fortitude South' (HQ: Gravesend).
 It was disposed of by announcing that the division had moved to Hertfordshire and been disbanded in April 1945.

 The formation's insignia, a stag's face full on a black square was chosen to support the division's fictional back-story, that it had been formed in the Scottish Highlands around cadres from combat experienced Highland regiments.